The soul that will go to Confession and receive Holy Communion shall obtain complete forgiveness of sins and punishment. (Diary of St Faustina 699)

 If you have to self-isolate or are quarantined due to the COVID-19 coronavirus, it is unlikely that you will be able to receive the sacraments as normal.
 In these circumstances, there are devotions through which you can receive absolution for your sins, (under certain conditions), and the consolation of Eucharistic grace.
 These devotions are officially encouraged by the Church and have been practiced by saints.

-If you can, some churches have drive thru Confessions.
-We have at the Shrine at St Ann Bartlett Sat 3-4pm.
-If Not:
+If you can, some churches have Confessions the week between Easter and Divine Mercy Sunday.
+We have at the Shrine at St Ann Bartlett Confessions:

 How to make an Act of Perfect Contrition: